foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/simdext.md

-;; Machine description of the Argonaut ARC cpu for GNU C compiler ;; Copyright (C) 2007-2012 Synopsys Inc.
+;; Machine description of the Synopsys DesignWare ARC cpu for GNU C compiler ;; Copyright (C) 2007-2012 Free Software Foundation, Inc.

 ;; This file is part of GCC.